jameersayad/selenium-cucumber-framework/README.md

-Certainly!
 Below is a sample README file for a Selenium-Cucumber BDD (Behavior-Driven Development) project with Gherkin syntax for writing reusable steps:

 ---